During the Creative Process

 To quote Jessica, ‘Life is good, I recommend it.’

 P.S.
-French Farmhouse is the latest video tutorial in my Flow Monthly Membership.
+French Farmhouse is a video tutorial in my Flow Monthly Membership.
 If you think I am trying to tempt you to join me, you would be correct 😉